DecisionToolkit/dsntk-rs/guide/guide/commands/command-srv.md

 # Serving DMN™ models

-The core functionality of the <DsntkName/> is serving <Dmn/> models.
+The core functionality of the #DSNTK is serving <Dmn/> models.
 The <Dmn/> specification precisely defines XML interchange format for decision models.
-XML files containing decision models are loaded and processed by <DsntkName/> server and exposed as a set of [JSON API](https://jsonapi.org) endpoints.
+XML files containing decision models are loaded and processed by #DSNTK server and exposed as a set of [JSON API](https://jsonapi.org) endpoints.
 Each endpoint represents a single invocable defined in the decision model.
 Calling an endpoint is equivalent to executing a decision, business knowledge model or decision service.

-To explain in details, how to run and use the <DsntkName/> server, we assume that the built-in examples are already saved in the **~/examples** directory (see [Saving examples](command-exs.md) for details).
+To explain in details, how to run and use the #DSNTK server, we assume that the built-in examples are already saved in the **~/examples** directory (see [Saving examples](command-exs.md) for details).